fluent/fluent-bit-docs/installation/kubernetes.md

 ### Note for Kubernetes &lt; v1.16

-For Kubernetes versions olden than v1.16, the DaemonSet resource is not available on `apps/v1` , the resource is available on `apiVersion: extensions/v1beta1` .
+For Kubernetes versions older than v1.16, the DaemonSet resource is not available on `apps/v1` , the resource is available on `apiVersion: extensions/v1beta1` .
 Our current Daemonset Yaml files uses the new `apiVersion`.

-If you are using and older Kubernetes, grab manually a copy of your Daemonset Yaml file and replace the value of `apiVersion` from:
+If you are using and older Kubernetes version, manually grab a copy of your Daemonset Yaml file and replace the value of `apiVersion` from:

 ```yaml
 apiVersion: apps/v1